stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

        * `Practice_alignment(m)`
        * `Plurality_pressure(m)`
        * `Belief_profile_foundation(m; s)`

      * Output:

-       * `DeltaS_found(m)` in `[0, 1]`
+       * `DeltaS_found(m)` in `[0, 1]` on the TU tension scale.

    * Preconditions:

-     * All observables defined and finite on `m`,
+     * All observables defined and finite on `m`.
-     * encoding parameters fixed according to an admissible scheme.
+     * Encoding parameters fixed according to an admissible scheme under the TU Encoding and Fairness Charter.

 2. ComponentName: `FoundationProfileField`

    * Type: field

    * Minimal interface:

      * Inputs:

        * encoded summary of a mathematical or AI reasoning ecosystem,

      * Output:

        * a structured record containing `F_system(m)` and the associated observables used by `FoundationTensionFunctional`.

    * Preconditions:

-     * ecosystem summaries must be coherent enough to support a well-defined profile.
+     * Ecosystem summaries must be coherent enough to support a well-defined profile in the hybrid semantics regime.

 3. ComponentName: `CounterfactualFoundationWorld_Template`

    * Type: experiment_pattern

    * Minimal interface:

      * Inputs:

        * a model of a mathematical ecosystem,
        * a set of candidate foundational configurations,

      * Output:

        * a pair of experiment designs corresponding to:

          * a low-tension World T configuration,
          * a high-tension World F configuration,

-       * each with specific observables and falsification criteria.
+       * each with specific observables and falsification criteria on the TU tension scale.

    * Preconditions:

-     * the ecosystem model must allow specifying candidate foundations and their coverage.
+     * The ecosystem model must allow specifying candidate foundations and their coverage.

 ### 8.2 Direct reuse targets